-Special Olympics Partnership; In 2017, a formal partnership was set up between Chernobyl Children International and Special Olympics International, for the development of sports and health-focused programmes in Vesnova and Glusk.
+• Special Olympics Partnership: In 2017, a formal partnership was set up between Chernobyl Children International and Special Olympics International, for the development of sports and health-focused programmes in Vesnova and Glusk.
 This partnership was developed to support CCI's De-institutionalisation Programmes, by encouraging community integration, understanding and awareness.
-This 18-month partnership will take place between Spring 2018 and Autumn 2019.